NebulaUI/nebula-css/README.md

 ##Useage
 rbrtsmith grids is easy to use and customize.
 Using [BEMIT](http://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/#responsive-suffixes)
-based class names the markup becomes extremely descriptive and concise.
+based class names paired with fractions the markup becomes extremely descriptive and concise.
 Those not familiar with BEMIT here's a short introduction&hellip;
 ###BEMIT
 Based on [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/)